Arhin-Eben/Machine-learning-with-python/README.md

-# FUTURE_DS_01
-CUSTOMER SENTIMENT ANALYSIS
-This is the first and foremost task I'm working on during this data science and analytics internship.
+This repository is solely the hands_on projects on machine learning